-As Thanksgiving approaches, I know all of you — vegan or not– are looking for great options to the same-old-same-old orange-colored dessert it is that typically graces your table.
+As Thanksgiving approaches, I know all of you -- vegan or not-- are looking for great options to the same-old-same-old orange-colored dessert that typically graces your table.
 Well, I have one for you and every word of it is like a fresh, sweet, tropical kiss: Vegan Mango Cupcakes with Mango Buttercream Frosting.

 The mango buttercream for these vegan mango cupcakes is made with vegan butter (like Earth Balance) and shortening, with a dash of mango puree and trust me, one bite of this and you will feel like you've just died and gone to heaven.
 It's a beautiful, versatile icing and one that you can use to frost all kinds of cakes.
 You can leave out the frosting and still have a delicious cupcake, but why would you?

 Here are the recipes for my Vegan Mango Cupcakes and Vegan Mango Buttercream Frosting.
 Enjoy, all!

 - Gluten Free Vegan Mango Waffles

 Vegan Mango Cupcakes with Mango Buttercream Frosting recipe: